Pass the Buck (American game show): Fast Bucks

 In Fast Bucks, the surviving contestant faced a game board with four rows, with one box on the top row and each row below it containing one more box.
 Starting on the bottom and working up, a specific category was given (e.g., reference books, U.S. states) and the contestant had 15 seconds to give as many answers as possible that fit it.
 The object was to match the answers hidden behind the boxes on any single row.
 The three eliminated contestants stayed onstage to observe the round, as the winner's performance dictated whether or not they could continue playing.

 As long as the winning contestant matched at least one answer on a row, he/she advanced to the next one and was given a new category.
 If he/she failed to match any answers, the round ended and he/she received $100 for every revealed answer.
 All four contestants then began a new game.

 To earn the championship, the contestant had to either match all of the answers on any one row or match at least one answer on each of the four rows.
 He/she won $5,000, and the other three contestants were eliminated from the show, keeping whatever money they had won.
 Contestants remained on the show until being eliminated by an opponent's Fast Bucks win, or until they reached the $25,000 winnings limit that was in force for CBS game shows at the time.
+No one was able to reach the limit during its 62-episode run.
+The biggest winner was Linda Credit with $20,275.

 Broadcast history

 Pass the Buck aired on CBS at 10:00 AM (9:00 Central), initially for the first three weeks facing reruns of Sanford and Son on NBC, then Card Sharks.
 Following its last episode which aired June 30, 1978, the program was replaced by Tic-Tac-Dough.
+The last episode also went unfinished, ending with two of the four contestants eliminated and $575 in the bank.